L-P/goldutil/README.md

     wad-create -out WAD PATH [PATH…]
         Create a WAD file from a list of PNG files and directories.
 Directories are not scanned recursively and only PNG files are used.
-        File base names (without extensions) are names are uppercased and used as texture names.
+        File base names (without extensions) are uppercased and used as texture names.
 This means that names exceeding 15 chars will trigger an error.

     wad-extract -out DIR WAD
         Extract a WAD file in the given directory as a bunch of PNG files.